gemoc/ale-lang/README.md

-First draft of an interpreter to evaluate EOperation implemenation in AQL
+First draft of an interpreter to evaluate EOperation implementation in AQL
 ---